Supernovae neutrino detection via coherent scattering off silicon nuclei: Event Rate and Discussion

 Table \ref{tab:results} summarizes the results for the number of observable events, $N_{obs}$, obtained with the four different SN models employed in this paper and considering different configurations of detector mass, $M_{det}$, and supernova distance, $d$.
 The CONNIE processing efficiency was also used.
 Due to the fact that $\nu_x (=\nu_{\mu} = \bar \nu_{\mu} = \nu_{\tau} = \bar \nu_{\tau})$, in the calculation of $N_{obs}$ the number of observable $\nu_e$ and $\bar \nu_e$ events was summed with four times the number of $\nu_x$ events.

+It is important to highlight that the CONNIE experiment is a surface detector close to a nuclear power plant.
+This means that the background contamination is very high, reaching values such as 10 kdru (1 dru = 1 event/day/kg/keV).
+Therefore, considering the results of Table \ref{tab:results}, it would be very unlikely to distinguish events even for a very close SN.

+Underground experiments are actually the best choice for SN$\nu$ detection.
+Indeed, there are several future prospects for CCD experiments with the purpose of direct detection of sub-GeV dark matter (DM).
+These experiments will be assemble in very low background environments with active mass going from $0.1$ kg to $10$ kg in different construction time scales.

+The SENSEI (Sub-Electron-Noise Skipper-CCD Experimental Instrument) experiment is the first one to employ the Skipper-CCD technology, recently developed by Tiffenberg \textit{et al.} \cite{Tiffenberg_2017}.
+These improved CCDs are designed with a non-destructive readout system that allows for an ultra-low readout noise of $0.068$ $e^-$ rms/pixel, so that they have the capability of recording precisely the number of electrons in each pixel, increasing the sensitivity and allowing for the detection of low-energy neutrinos more effectively.
+A small prototype with a single Skipper-CCD was tested at Fermilab \cite{Crisler_2018}.
+Currently, a $100$ g Skipper-CCD experiment is being assembled at SNOLAB with a suppressed background rate of $5$ dru.

+A larger mass experiment under construction is DAMIC-M (DArk Matter In CCDs at Modane) experiment, which will be assembled at the Laboratoire Souterrain de Modane (LSM), in France.
+The experiment will consist of a 1 kg detector composed of 50 CCDs with Skipper technology.
+The background contamination projection is of the order of 0.1 dru.

+Finally, a major step in the sensitivity to sub-GeV DM interactions with electrons will be reached by the OSCURA project \footnote{The OSCURA project is an R$\&$D effort supported by Department of Energy to develop a 10 kg Skipper-CCD dark matter search experiment.}.
+It aims to build a $10$ kg Skipper-CCD experiment with a projection of $\sim 0.01$ dru background event rate.

+In Table \ref{tab:resultsDM} we present the results for the number of observable SN$\nu$ events considering these three projects and employing an efficiency of $100$\% above a detection threshold of $15$ eV (typical Skipper-CCD efficiency value).
+From these results one can see that with the available mass of SENSEI it would be unlikely to detect SN$\nu$, but we already see a considerable chance of detection for DAMIC-M and OSCURA.

-The results presented in Table \ref{tab:results} illustrate the amount of silicon one needs, combined with how close to the Earth the SN must occur, so that an effective detection of supernova neutrinos using silicon technology is attainable.
-Considering, for example, a CCD detector array with $10$ kg of silicon active mass, for a detection of tens of events the supernova must occur at most $2$ kpc away from the Earth, taking into account the Livermore model.
+The results presented in Table \ref{tab:resultsDM} illustrate the amount of silicon one needs, combined with how close to the Earth the SN must occur, so that an effective detection of supernova neutrinos using silicon technology is attainable.
+Considering, for example, a CCD detector array with $10$ kg of silicon active mass, for a detection of an event the supernova must occur at most $2$ kpc away from the Earth, taking into account the Livermore model.
 For the Nakazato weakest model, this distance must be less than $1$ kpc.
-The results are, of course, model dependent, but the numbers displayed in Table \ref{tab:results} set the ballpark.
+The results are, of course, model dependent, but the numbers displayed in Table \ref{tab:resultsDM} set the ballpark.
+It is worth mentioning that CCD sensors work by accumulating events in a certain time window and then reading the pixels individually.
+This readout process takes, in the best of the cases, few minutes, so that CCDs still have poor time resolution.